-- Your taxable income is less than $100,000
+- Your taxable income was less than $100,000

 Limitations of Form 1040A

 Remember that a tax deduction reduces your tax bill indirectly by shrinking your taxable income.
 A tax credit reduces your tax bill directly by giving you a dollar-for-dollar reduction of your taxes owed.
 Tax credits come in refundable and non-refundable form.
 Say you’re eligible for a credit that exceeds the amount of tax you owe.
-If it’s a refundable credit you’ll get the difference between the credit and your taxes owed refunded to you.
+If it’s a refundable credit, you’ll get the difference between the credit and your taxes owed refunded to you.
 If the credit is not refundable, your taxes owed will shrink to zero but you won’t get the difference refunded.

-As with all the 1040 Forms, the basic flow will start with your personal information, then move on to your income, deductions and credits.
+As with all the 1040 Forms, you start with your personal information, then move on to your income, deductions and credits.
 If you don’t know how to fill out Form 1040A the IRS instructions are your best friend.
-If you’re using tax software (like TurboTax or TaxSlayer) or a tax accountant, you probably don’t need to read those instructions word for word.
+If you’re using tax software or a tax accountant, you probably don’t need to read the instructions word for word.
 Your filing software should do the heavy lifting for you.

 Update: Have more financial questions?
 SmartAsset can help.
 So many people reached out to us looking for tax and long-term financial planning help, we started our own matching service to help you find a financial advisor.
-The SmartAdvisor matching tool can help you find a person to work with to meet your needs.
+SmartAsset’s matching tool can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and goals.
-Then the program will narrow down your options from thousands of advisors to three fiduciaries who suit your needs.
+Then the program will narrow down your options from thousands of advisors to three who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.